karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

    > xunit                          2.4.1       2.4.1      2.4.2
    > xunit.runner.visualstudio      2.4.3       2.4.3      2.4.5
 ```
+Having an outdated package is not as problematic as having a vulnerable one, but nonetheless it is good to know about them.
+In this case I'm evaluating a .NET5 app that was built a couple years ago, so it is completely normal that some of the dependencies are outdated.

 The `dotnet list package --outdated` command only checks for outdated references on the top-level packages, if you want to check for outdated dependencies in the entire chain of dependencies you can use the `--use-transitive` parameter.